ecmwf/metview-python/docs/api/functions/thermo_parcel_path.rst

     :func:`thermo_parcel_path` returns a dict to describe all the parameters related to the ascend of the parcel.
 The members of this definition are as follows (temperature values are in °C and pressure values are in hPa) :

     * path: path of the parcel.
-It is itself a definition with two members: t and p, each containing a list of values.
+It is itself a dict with two members: t and p, both containing a list of values.

     * area: positive and negative buoyancy areas between the parcel path and the profile.
-It is a list of definitions describing the areas.
+It is a list of dictionaries describing the areas.

     * cape: value of the CAPE (Convective Available Potential Energy)  (J/kg)